lpsinger/userguide/glossary.rst

         detectable with a signal to noise ratio of 8.
 Seel also :term:`BNS range`.

-    MassGap
-        Compact binary systems with at least one compact object whose mass is in the hypothetical "mass gap" between neutron stars and black holes, defined here as 3-5 solar masses.

     CBC
         Compact binary coalescence.

     FITS
         Flexible Image Transport System, a format for astronomical tables, images, and multidimensional data sets.

-    LHO
-        LIGO Hanford Observatory (see `LHO observatory home page
-        <https://www.ligo.caltech.edu/WA>`_), site of a 4 km gravitational-wave
-        detector in Hanford, Washington, USA.

-    LLO
-        LIGO Livingston Observatory (see `LLO observatory home page
-        <https://www.ligo.caltech.edu/LA>`_), site of a 4 km gravitational-wave
-        detector in Livingston, Louisiana, USA.

     GCN
         The Gamma-ray Coordinates Network (https://gcn.gsfc.nasa.gov), a portal